 There are labeled lost and found bins in every campus building.
 On the last Friday of each month their contents will be removed and donated to a thrift store.
-Periodically before disposal, items may be considered "grab box items".
+The college is not responsible for personal items that are considered abandoned.